The Pedigree of Tatton, Kenworthy & Cicely de Massey

 ANCIENT MUNIMENTS OF TATTON part 3 of 3. - The Tatton & Kenworthy direct line of descent cont'd.

 Early Tatton line of descent to 1297 when the seat is held by Robert de Tatton.
 (See Tatton/Wythenshaw pg 1 ).
+NEW - Updated 22nd February 2026.

 1) Alan de Tatton. b. c1150.
 Mentioned in 1186.
 Held the seat of Tatton by the order of the Knights of St. John, (see above).
-Appointed the 5th prior of the Knights of St. John of Jerusalem in 1190 & was raised to the bishopric of Bangor in 1195, but spent most of his time with the Hospitallers.
+Appointed the 5th prior of the Knights of St. John of Jerusalem in England in 1190 & was raised to the bishopric of Bangor in 1195, but spent most of his time with the Hospitallers.
 He died in 1196.

 2) Alanus filius de Tatton, b. c1170.
 Son of Alan de Tatton.
 During Henry 3rd 1216-1272.
 Alanus filius de Tatton assumed the surname of Tatton & was Lord of all Tatton in c.1230.
 He gave the land of Bruchel to William de Massey (Henry 3rd 1216-) (Orm.
 Vol 1 p440).
+(Also a probable brother named Roger de Tatton c1172.)

 3) Quenild de Tatton. b. c1190.
 Mentioned in the grant in 1286 below as father of William de Tatton.** Probably so named after the Manor of Quenington, a village & Manor in the Cotswolds.
 A 13th century gatehouse is the only surviving building from a Preceptory (manor/estate) of the Knights Hospitallers.
 Founded in 1144-62 by Walter, the first Prior of the Order in England (1142-1162) & dissolved in 1540.
 It was one of the earliest Hospitallers Preceptories, built after the first crusade 1095-1291.

 **Ormerod Vol 1 p440.
-"William son of William son of Quenild de Tatton granted a great part of Tatton unto sir Richard Massy and Isabel his wife, about the year of Christ 1286, which
+"William son of William son of Quenild de Tatton granted a great part of Tatton unto sir Richard Massy and Isabel his wife, about the year of Christ 1286, which Peter Hackham, then prior of the hospital of St. John of Jerusalem in England confirmed."
+(This William de Tatton also has a cousin named William, as mentioned in the Muniment TW/2 as son of Roger, the elder!
+The names are identical, but not uncommon in order to honour their father William de Tatton above!)

 Early Kenworthy line of descent from c.1230.
 (Kenworthy pedigree).